Imagine a fruit so nutritious that goats will climb trees just to eat it! Inside that little fruit is the little nut that gives us argan oil.

 Apply one drop to your face, using a tapping motion, from the bridge of your nose to your temple and back again.
 Then apply a drop beneath your eyes with the same gentle tapping.

 Skin toning is an important step in your skin care routine, and argan oil acts as an all-natural skin toner.
 It works to fight acne, age spots and sun damage — leaving you with a more even skin tone.

 To make your own skin toner with argan, follow these instructions:

 - Pour 1 cup of boiling water over a green tea bag, and let steep for 7–10 minutes.

 - Remove the tea bag, and allow to come to room temperature.

 - Add a drop or two of your favorite essential oil (orange, lemon or tea tree are great) and 2–4 drops of argan oil, and seal combination in a jar.

 - Use morning and night after cleansing and before moisturizing.

 Do-it-yourself exfoliators are not difficult to make and are significantly less expensive than what you can purchase in the store.

-Regular exfoliation helps to remove dead skin cells and reduce the appearance of fine lines and wrinkles, while giving you a younger, fresher complexion.
-With the aid of the brown sugar, the argan oil’s nutrients are more readily absorbed into your skin.
+Regular exfoliation helps remove dead skin cells and reduce the appearance of fine lines and wrinkles, while giving you a younger, fresher complexion.
+With the aid of the brown sugar, argan’s nutrients are more readily absorbed into your skin.